lalitisbhatia/fast-trie-search/readme.md

                                     BUT, if u want this result to come back for typing "fried" as well, then the splitRegex should include the "-" charactr as well, so the input value of splitRegex will be  "/[ -]/"
                                     DEFAULT: " "  ( space character)

+            excludeNodes (optional) : List of words that we dont want to index out Trie object on.
+This is to help reduce the size os the Trie
+                                    DEFAULT:  ["and","of","with","without","in","on","&","at","or","type","added","side","form","pre","is","an","into"]

         USAGE EXAMPLE:

             Make sure that you understand the structure of your data.